Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Many persons charged with solicitation of prostitution mistakenly believe that they may claim a defense of police entrapment if they were arrested during a police sting operation.
 Unfortunately for the person arrested during such a sting operation, entrapment is not likely a valid defense in this scenario.

 Entrapment only applies when police allegedly trick or coerce the defendant into doing or being a part of something in which they would not otherwise participate.

 Since most police sting operations for solicitation of prostitution occur after the agreement to exchange money for sex has already taken place, it is generally not a viable defense to claim that the accused was coerced into the illegal conduct by police.

 Potential Prostitution and Solicitation Defenses

-Even though entrapment is not usually a viable defense to solicitation of prostitution charges in Texas, a skilled Amarillo solicitation lawyer can investigate the circumstances of the alleged offense and then determine whether any other valid defenses are applicable.
+Even though entrapment is not usually a viable defense to solicitation of prostitution charges in Texas.
+A skilled Amarillo solicitation lawyer can investigate the circumstances of the alleged offense.
+Then determine whether any other valid defenses are applicable.

 Let an Amarillo Solicitation Lawyer Help